Moule Day 2023: the annual gathering for Ridley alumni and supporters

 The annual lecture is part of a day of fellowship for Ridley alumni and supporters - affectionately known as "Moule Day" after the late much-loved C.F.D.
 "Charlie" Moule, former Vice-Principal of Ridley Hall.

-Tickets for the day, which include refreshments and a buffet lunch prepared by our Executive Head Chef Howard Milton and his team, cost £20 per person and are on sale:
+Tickets for the day, which include refreshments and a buffet lunch prepared by our Executive Head Chef Howard Milton and his team, cost £20 per person.
+Click the 'BUY TICKETS' button to purchase your ticket now.
+Bookings close at midnight on Sunday 21st May 2023.

 - The day at a glance